Skip to content

 2. An LLM enrichment pass runs to standardise and improve the description.

 3. From that point on, the database is the ground truth.
-Descriptions can be edited directly; the openapi.json is no longer the primary source for descriptive content.
+Descriptions can be edited directly.
+The openapi.json is no longer the primary source for descriptive content.

 4. Endpoint parameter schemas remain tied to openapi.json at all times.